Quy Nhon Travel Guide: A Hidden Gem On Vietnam’s Coast

-Quy Nhon is a mid-sized city in central Vietnam that is worth adding to your itinerary if you’d like to go somewhere that is not yet hugely on the radar of international tourists.
+Quy Nhon is a mid-sized city in central Vietnam that is worth adding to your itinerary if you’d like to go somewhere that, while increasingly sought out by Vietnamese, is not yet hugely on the radar of international tourists.

-The city itself is lovely to explore, not spoiled with the typical tourist trappings you’ll see elsewhere.
-Better yet, you can head down to some small fisherman’s villages south of Quy Nhon where you can enjoy some laidback beach vibes.
+The city itself is lovely to explore, feeling a bit like a mini version of Da Nang except at an earlier stage of development.
+Even better, you can head down to some small fisherman’s villages south of Quy Nhon where you can enjoy some laidback beach vibes.

 I should mention that I wrote a different version of this guide back in 2019, when I mainly stayed in a fishing village called Nhon Hai on the peninsula east of Quy Nhon.
-Sadly, there is now a huge resort under construction just on the other side of the mountain from Nhon Hai; when completed, MerryLand Quy Nhon will feature a marina, 18-hole golf course, and a European-style Canal District.
+Sadly, there is now a huge over-the-top resort just on the other side of the mountain from Nhon Hai.
+When fully complete MerryLand Quy Nhon will feature a marina, 18-hole golf course, and a European-style Canal District.
 This means the days of this particular area being chill and authentic are numbered.

 I’ll pre-empt the impending changes and say that if you’re a budget or independent traveller, you should now probably stay in the city or head south if you’re looking for that local fishing village aesthetic.